Site Search

 After the timing analysis shows that the circuit works correctly as requested by the user, the circuit data generated by Quartus® Prime is transferred from the personal computer to the FPGA in order to actually operate the FPGA on the development board.
 This is called “programming” (also known as downloading).

-Users program using the Intel® FPGA Download Cable USB-Blaster™ II and a utility called Programmer that comes with Quartus® Prime.
+Users can program the FPGA using the Altera® FPGA download cable USB-Blaster™ II and a utility called Programmer that comes with Quartus® Prime.

-Since many FPGAs use SRAM for their program elements, you must provide non-volatile memory for boot memory on your board.
-Intel® refers to the device for non-volatile memory as “configuration ROM”, and programs to this memory.
-The FPGA works only after data is transferred from this configuration ROM on the board.
-This is called “configuration”.
+Many FPGAs use SRAM as a program element, so a non-volatile memory for boot memory must be prepared on the board.
+Altera® calls the non-volatile memory device "configuration ROM" and programs this memory.
+The FPGA only operates when data is transferred from this configuration ROM on the board.
+This is called "configuration".

 The only exception is the MAX® 10 FPGA family.
-MAX® 10 is a new type of FPGA with boot memory built into the device.
-Therefore, no external boot memory is required for MAX® 10.
+MAX® 10 is a new type of FPGA that has a built-in boot memory on a single chip.
+Therefore, MAX® 10 does not require an external boot memory.

 Article header image5 prime 1